(Added by the DepositAuth amendment.)

-- Can receive XRP or issued currencies by sending a CheckCash transaction.
+- Can receive XRP or tokens by sending a CheckCash transaction.
 (Added by the Checks amendment.)

-- Can receive XRP or issued currencies by sending OfferCreate transactions.
+- Can receive XRP or tokens by sending OfferCreate transactions.

 - In general, an account in the XRP Ledger cannot receive any non-XRP currencies in the XRP Ledger as long as all of the following are true.
 (This rule is not specific to the DepositAuth flag.)